MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 There are a couple of steps that you need to do if you are coding Functions without our Visual Studio Code Extension.

 1. You will need to install the PlayFab SDK via Package Manager.
 To do this open Terminal or CMD Console in Visual Studio Code and type: `dotnet add package PlayFabAllSDK`
-2. We have created some helpers that will ship with the cSharpSDK,  they are in beta.
-If you have access to the beta repository, then you can get the cloudscript project.
-If not, you can copy the file *PlayFabFunctionContexts.cs* from the [pf-af-samples](https://github.com/PlayFab/pf-af-samples) repository.
+2. We have created some helpers that will ship with the cSharpSDK.
 3. You need to edit your .csproj file and include `<DefineConstants>NETCOREAPP2_0</DefineConstants>` in your default PropertyGroup.
 ![Define Constants](media/define_constants.jpg)